SahajJain01/bun-apps/README.md

 ## Overview

-This repository hosts multiple micro‑apps under a single Bun‑powered workspace.
-Each app is self‑contained and can be run independently.
+This repository hosts multiple micro-apps under a single Bun-powered workspace.
+Each app is self-contained and can be run independently.
 The repository includes a GitHub Actions workflow that builds changed apps and triggers a deploy sync via a webhook.

 ## Monorepo Apps